 I’ve encountered some alarming attitudes and behaviors!
 I have also sometimes simply but perhaps grossly misunderstood others as well as been inadvertently misunderstood by others.
 Yet usually (I hope & trust) through no indifference, heedlessness, or particular thoughtlessness on my part.
 While it can be an offense (innocently unintended and unavoidable) to feel romantic love for someone without benefit of their personal invitation to do so, emotional villainy (coercive or otherwise) on either side is disgusting.

 Who has not been on both sides of unrequited crushes and far worse heartbreak?
 Like it or not, we are all innocent carriers of each others’ good and bad karma even when we have no wish to play such roles and/or little or no knowledge of doing so.
-We are all karmic postal carriers delivering each others’ own previously self-addressed stamped and mailed envelopes without knowing what’s inside each others’ packets, what’s in store for each other, for ourselves, as a result of our own past actions and words, mental and emotional intentions and communications of all silent and expressed sorts.
+We are all karmic postal carriers delivering each others’ own previously self-addressed stamped and mailed envelopes without knowing what’s inside each others’ packets, what’s in store for each other, for ourselves, as a result of our own past actions and words, mental and emotional intentions and communications of all sorts, both silent and expressed.

 We all know that what we reap is only what we have sown.
 We don’t always suspect what karmic mail we are about to deliver or receive.
 Thrown for a loop again and again!
 “Why do I keep falling for such jerks?—do I not deserve someone so much better?”
 “Why do these sweet & earnest persons keep thinking I’ve been encouraging them?
 All I’ve ever done or said has just been to be polite and not to be some sort of bitch/jerk!
 Which of us is the bigger masochist, sadist, or sado-masochist?”